illusionist99/illusionist99/README.md

     motto    = "Eternal vigilance."
 ```

-I build the parts of a system where correctness is non-negotiable — data models, access control, and APIs that handle sensitive patient information — and I care about them staying reliable long after launch.
-My foundation is low-level and systems-heavy (C/C++, Unix internals, networking), and independent security research keeps me honest about data integrity, edge cases, and how systems *actually* fail under pressure.
+I work on the parts of a system that have to be right: data models, access control, and the APIs that handle patient data.
+I like building things that stay reliable long after they ship.
+My background is fairly low-level (C/C++, Unix internals, networking), and doing security research on the side has made me a lot more careful about data integrity, edge cases, and the ways systems actually break.

-- 🏥 **Currently building:** a greenfield **Hospital Information System** — FHIR R4 modelling, role-based access control, audit logging over PHI, containerised on Kubernetes
+- 🏥 **Currently building:** a greenfield **Hospital Information System**: FHIR R4 modelling, role-based access control, audit logging over PHI, containerised on Kubernetes
 - 🔐 **Currently researching:** API business-logic flaws and mobile binary analysis (Frida · MobSF · Jadx)
 - 📚 **Currently learning:** cryptographic primitives (`ft_ssl` — MD5/SHA from scratch) · deepening cloud-native infrastructure
 - 💬 **Ask me about:** FHIR & healthcare interoperability, API security, Kubernetes, binary exploitation, C/C++ systems programming